Topographic map showing Washington D.C.

 Chicago

-My favorite place place to stay is the Chicago Getaway Hostel, formerly the Arlington International House, between De Paul University and Lincoln Park.
+My favorite place to stay is the Chicago Getaway Hostel, formerly the Arlington International House, between De Paul University and Lincoln Park.
 Cheaper than the HI and a less sterile atmosphere, the place has some real character:

 Chicago Getaway Hostel